ITISICE12/web_chat/README.md

-This is my first web project
+This is my first web project, and pless help me modern this project